eyebeam/curriculum/README.md

 # Welcome to Eyebeam Open Education

-[Eyebeam](http://www.eyebeam.org) is working with educators to develop an open source curriculum repository so teachers and organizations can easily access workshop ideas for STEAM (science, technology, engineering, art and mathematics) based learning.
+[Eyebeam](http://www.eyebeam.org) is working with educators to develop an open source curriculum repository for teachers and organizations to easily access workshop ideas for STEAM (science, technology, engineering, art and mathematics) based learning.

 We work open because we believe developing learning materials with the insight and input of a diverse audience will create a better end result.
 We hope you agree and encourage you to read more about the project and how you can get involved!

 ## For our Teaching Artists

-We'd love for you to use this [template](https://github.com/eyebeam/curriculum/blob/master/TEMPLATE.md) to create a handout for the workshop you will be teaching at Eyebeam.
+Please use this [template](https://github.com/eyebeam/curriculum/blob/master/TEMPLATE.md) to create a handout for the workshop you will be teaching at Eyebeam.
 Here's an [example](https://github.com/eyebeam/curriculum/blob/master/UnderstandingTheInternet.md) of what it looks like filled in.

 ## About Us

-Eyebeam's educational programming is artist-led and every educational initiative is core to furtherance of Eyebeam’s mission.
+Eyebeam's educational programming is artist-led and is core to furtherance of Eyebeam’s mission.
 We believe in:
 * Openness: to teach technology through art, encouraging self-expression and inquiry with the goal to create learning habits that are long lasting and self-perpetuating.
 * Justice: to engage students to think critically about technology practices and how they can be used to further social justice, equality and activism.
 * Invention: to empower youth to see technology as a tool for creation, enabling them to be producers, not only consumers.